 Try the supermarket own brands, maybe their budget or value ranges.
 Often they are as good as the well known brands but a lot cheaper.

-Go for the best deals
+Go for the best deals and get a bargain

 Many such retailers are offering interest-free credit and some credit card companies are offering 0% balance transfers and interest free periods on new purchases.
 Look out for the best credit deals to suit you.